PART 1 CHURCH TEACHINGS

 - You are quickened by the Holy Spirit.

-This means that by the power of the Holy Spirit we have been spiritually resurrected or another way of saying this is, we have been made spiritually alive with Christ.
+This means that by the power of the Holy Spirit, every Christian has been spiritually resurrected, or another way of saying this is that we have been made spiritually alive with Christ.

 Ephesians 2:4-5 But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;)